If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 And I could tell you the one place if you're a conservative or a Republican, you don't want to be in a courtroom is Fulton County, Georgia.

-It's not not the venue you want to choose if you're Donald Trump or any of these Republicans.
+It's not the venue you want to choose if you're Donald Trump or any of these Republicans.

 I could certainly say that.

-And look, you gotta get twelve.
+And look, you got to get 12.

 It has to be unanimous.